How to Overcome Dental Fear — Tips from Epsom Dental Care

 Pain – Some have poor pain thresholds, and it might be frightening to think of anything that may cause dental discomfort.

-A sense of helplessness – When you’re in the dentist chair and don’t have much influence over what’s going on, it may be unsettling.
+A sense of helplessness – It may be unsettling when you’re in the dentist’s chair and don’t have much influence over what’s happening.
 That can lead to some panic.

-Embarrassment or shame – When people let their oral health go and know the dentist will not be happy, they may be hesitant to allow the dentist to look in their mouths.
+Embarrassment or shame – When people let their oral health go and know the dentist will not be happy, they may hesitate to allow the dentist to look in their mouths.

 Tips for Overcoming Dental Fear

-Whether you’re ready to conquer your fear or getting ready to see the dentist, the following tips can help you stay calm during your dental appointment:
+Whether you’re ready to conquer your fear or getting prepared to see the dentist, the following tips can help you stay calm during your dental appointment:

-1. Visit your dentist at a less busy time of day, such as morning.
-There will be fewer people and lesser equipment making noises that could trigger your fear.
+- Visit your dentist at a less busy time, such as in the morning.
+Fewer people and less equipment will make noises that could trigger your fear.

-Above everything else, know that it’s alright if you need to take a break at any point during your dental visit.
-It is also helpful to set a “signal” with your dentist, so they know when to stop.
+Above all else, know that taking a break at any point during your dental visit is okay.
+Setting a “signal” with your dentist is also helpful so they know when to stop.

-You can either continue with your visit when you’re ready or return on another day when you feel better.
+You can either continue your visit when you’re ready or return another day when you feel better.

 Overcome Dental Fear with your Trusted Belmont WA Dentist

-When it comes to dental fear and anxiety, your friendly Belmont WA dentist can help you deal with your concerns by giving the best solution you ever need.
+Regarding dental fear and anxiety, your friendly Belmont WA dentist can help you with your concerns by providing the best solution.

 Your dental care partners at Epsom Dental Care aim to offer you a comfortable and pain-free dental experience whenever you visit us.